Tariqyahya123/EksWithTerraform/README.md

 &ensp;

 ## Step 6: Log in to the bastion host using the public ip noted in step 5.

 &ensp;

+- The username for the bastion host is: ubuntu

+&ensp;
 &ensp;
 ## Step 7: Configure your AWS credentials on the bastion host and pull the kube-config file.